-The main behavior features when shopping for food
+The main behaviour features when shopping for food.

 The main criteria for food selection

 In addition to price (69%), Romanians took into account other criteria when choosing to buy their food: product quality (68%), freshness (56%), previous experience (39%) and the list of ingredients (37%).

 Young people, aged between 18 and 34, were more attracted to packaging and promotion/advertising compared to other age segments, while for adults over 55, freshness, personal experience, natural ingredients and favourite brands were more important.

 Consumption of healthy foods